AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_save_audience"
 >title="Save an audience"
->abstract="Use this activity to update an existing audience or create a new audience from the population computed upstream in the composition.
+>abstract="Use this activity to create a new audience from the population computed upstream in the composition.
 The audiences created are added to the list of audiences, and available via the **Audiences** menu."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_saveaudience_outbound"